promewizard/myPortfolio/contents/how-do-i-develop-my-portfolio-website-blog.md

 The entire project is developed with SEO focus in mind.
 I've used proper meta tags, descriptions and heading alignments.
 This website is now indexed by Google.

-> You can search this website on google by using keywords like 'prometheus kenji anderson dev'
+> You can search this website on google by using keywords like 'prometheus dev'

 Moreover, this website will be displayed well when shared to social media due to properly used meta tags.